BxB-Studio/Inputs-Manager/README.md

 <b>Start-up Tutorial</b><br/>
 The Inputs Manager is available under the `Tools > Utilities > Inputs Manager` menu.
-You can access the Inputs Manager from the `Utilities.Input` namespace
+You can access the Inputs Manager from the `Utilities.Inputs` namespace

 <b>Documentation</b><br/>
 Will be available soon...